 Education: At least BSc in physics or electrical engineering.
 Prior knowledge: linear algebra and matrices, complex numbers, transformations, network theory.

-Day 2: Application, modeling and characterization of amplifiers
+Day 2: Application, modelling and characterisation of amplifiers

-Day 3: Application, modeling and characterization of operational amplifiers
+Day 3: Application, modelling and characterisation of operational amplifiers

 Day 4: Design of amplifier configurations